 Mr. Hiroyuki Kitazume was an animation director on the TV version of Mobile Suit Z Gundam, and went on to do character design as well on Mobile Suit Gundam ZZ and Mobile Suit Gundam: Char's Counterattack.
 At present, he is creating the manga C.D.A.
 Portrait of a Young Comet.
 We asked Mr. Kitazume for key points on the animation and his memories of the TV series.

 Yes.
 After watching First Gundam, I decided to become an animator and entered a vocational school.
-But as a student, I was strongly influenced by older Toei Animation anime like Mr. Hayao Miyazaki's Great Adventure of Horus, Prince of the Sun.
-Toei Animation wasn't taking applications from newcomers, so when I saw Mr. Tomonori Kogawa's character sheets for Blue Gale Xabungle published in the magazines, I thought I definitely wanted to work on that animation.
+But as a student, I was strongly influenced by older Toei Doga anime like Mr. Hayao Miyazaki's Great Adventure of Horus, Prince of the Sun.
+Toei Doga wasn't taking applications from newcomers, so when I saw Mr. Tomonori Kogawa's character sheets for Blue Gale Xabungle published in the magazines, I thought I definitely wanted to work on that animation.
 At the time, Studio Bebow (a key art and animation studio founded by Mr. Tomonori Kogawa) didn't have any positions for newcomers either, but I asked them and they hired me anyway.

 Right.
 At the time, it felt like the Bebow drawing style was the product of mutual influence, with Mr. Kogawa at the core.
 So Mr. Onda's new artwork for Z also feels satisfying to me.